Elizabeth Warren is a POTUS1 candidate! Scroll down for her detailed policy positions.

 - Force every candidate for political office to put their tax returns online

-Click here to see her full democracy reform platform.
+Click here and here to see her full democracy reform platform.

 Here are some policies she could adopt to improve her platform: